Safe and Cool Summer Activities for Preschoolers

 To bring this theme to life in your classroom, provide materials like magnetic letters, alphabet charts or flashcards, and letter cut-outs for children to use in creative projects.
 You can even make your own alphabet letters using large wooden letters or painted stones with letters of the alphabet painted on them.

 Children can learn their ABCs through fun activities such as matching letters with objects, making alphabet books and posters, playing letter sorting games, singing songs about the alphabet, and learning letter formation.
+Connecting letters to spoken sounds builds phonemic awareness — one of the strongest early predictors of reading success.

 Color theme